 - Because of blue’s hygienic associations, blue is the favoured colour choice for toothbrushes.

 - Thinking of changing your decor?
-Bare in mind that people are often more productive in blue rooms.
+Bear in mind that people are often more productive in blue rooms.

 - Find you get bitten by mosquitos?
 Before your next outdoor adventure, take a moment to think about your clothing choice.
 Mosquitos are attracted to the colour blue twice as much as to any other colour.